Thirty Years' War: Danish intervention (1625–1629)

 Once again, the methods used to obtain victory explain why the war failed to end.
 Ferdinand's chronic financial weakness meant Wallenstein raised money by demanding ransoms from towns, while his men plundered the local territory, regardless of whether it belonged to allies or opponents.
 When Ferdinand deposed the hereditary Duke of Mecklenburg in early 1628 and appointed Wallenstein in his place, the act united all German princes in opposition, regardless of religion.
 However, Maximilian's desire to retain the Palatinate meant the Catholic League argued only for a return to the position prevailing before 1627, while Protestants wanted that of 1618.

 Made overconfident by success, in March 1629, Ferdinand passed an Edict of Restitution, which required all lands taken from the Catholic church after 1555 to be returned.
 While technically legal, politically it was extremely unwise, since doing so would alter nearly every single state boundary in north and central Germany, deny the existence of Calvinism and restore Catholicism in areas where it had not been a significant presence for nearly a century.
 Well aware none of the princes involved would agree, Ferdinand used the device of an imperial edict, once again asserting his right to alter laws without consultation.
 This new assault on "German liberties" ensured continuing opposition and undermined his previous success.

-At the same time, his Spanish allies were reluctant to antagonise German Protestants as the Eighty Years' War had now shifted in favour of the Dutch Republic.
-Madrid's financial position steadily deteriorated in the 1620s, particularly after the Dutch captured the Spanish treasure fleet at Matanzas in 1628.
-Fighting in Italy diverted Spanish resources from the Netherlands, allowing Frederick Henry to besiege 's-Hertogenbosch in 1629.
-Imperial intervention could not prevent its fall.
+At the same time, Madrid was reluctant to antagonise German Protestants with momentum in the Eighty Years' War moving in favour of the Dutch.
+The weakening of Spanish finances led to the loss of Oldenzaal in 1626, followed by Groenlo in 1627.
+This was made worse by the Dutch capture of the Spanish treasure fleet at Matanzas in 1628, while the Mantuan War diverted resources from the Netherlands, allowing Frederick Henry to besiege 's-Hertogenbosch in 1629.
+Imperial intervention could not prevent its fall, ending Spanish hopes of stopping trade with the Dutch East Indies.